Environmental Compliance Training Programs

 When: Your staff should complete training within 6 months after the date of their employment or assignment to the hazardous waste duties, whichever is later.
 Personnel must take part in an annual review of the initial training.

-Small Quantity Generators (SQG)
+Small Quantity Generator (SQG)

 Who: All employees assigned to waste handling and emergency response duties during normal facility operations and emergencies.